Leonardo Spinazzola: Style of play

-Although naturally right-footed, Spinazzola prefers playing on the left flank, either as a full-back, wing-back, or winger; a versatile player, he is also capable of playing on the right side of the pitch.
-A quick, athletic, and offensive-minded player, he is known for his stamina, world class speed and acceleration, physicality, and his polished dribbling skills, which enable him to beat his man in one on one situations on the wing with feints or changes of pace.
+Although naturally right-footed, Spinazzola prefers playing on the left flank, either as a full-back, wing-back, or winger.
+He is also capable of playing on the right side of the pitch.
+He is known for his stamina, speed and acceleration, physicality, and his dribbling skills, which enable him to beat his man in one on one situations on the wing with feints or changes of pace.
 He is also capable of playing the ball first time, cutting into the centre and providing in-swinging crosses to teammates, or providing depth to his team with his attacking runs down the flank.
 Defensively, he is known for his anticipation and ability in the air.
 His versatility, characteristics, role, and playing style have drawn comparisons with former Italy and Juventus wing-back Gianluca Zambrotta, whom Spinazzola himself has cited as one of his major influences.

 Personal life

 In May 2018, Spinazzola and then girlfriend Miriam Sette had a son together.
 On 24 December 2020, the couple married.
-In February 2021, the couple had a second child together, a daughter.
+In February 2021, the couple had a daughter, their second child together.